-The studio monitor also has an efficient Class D power amp that pumps out high-quality sound at reduced operating temperature.
+The studio monitor also has an efficient Class D power amp that pumps out high-quality sound at reduced operating temperatures.

-The KRK Rokit 5 G4 is an awesome nearfield studio monitor.
-But, there are several alternatives such as the Yamaha HS5, JBL 305P MkII, and the KRK Classic 5.
+The KRK Rokit 5 G4 is an awesome near field studio monitor.
+But there are several alternatives if they aren’t for you, such as the Yamaha HS5, JBL 305P MkII, and the KRK Classic 5.

 Let’s dive a bit deeper.

-Yamaha HS5 5 inch powered nearfield-studio monitor is similar to the Rokit 5 G4 in size, and it has a frequency response of 54Hz – 30kHz vs 43Hz – 40KHz for the Rokit 5.
+The Yamaha HS5 5-inch powered near field studio monitor is similar to the Rokit 5 G4 in size, and it has a frequency response of 54Hz – 30kHz vs 43Hz – 40KHz for the Rokit 5.

 The studio monitor has a 70W output vs 55 W for the Rokit 5.
 The HS 5 monitors deliver an outstanding monitoring performance, enabling you to get your mixes just right.

-With crystal-clear mids, a flat frequency response, high-performance drivers, and a mounting system, including an advanced magnetic circuit design, the Yamaha HS 5 is a superb nearfield monitor, and it’s only $199.00 (each).
-You can purchase the H5 on Amazon or on Sweetwater.
+With crystal-clear mids, a flat frequency response, high-performance drivers, and a mounting system, including an advanced magnetic circuit design, the Yamaha HS 5 is a superb monitor available for around £159 (each).

 They’re great for mixing music in your DAW, editing video, or any other task that requires accurate mixing.
 The JBL 305P was designed with advanced features that were acquired from their 7 Series and M2 Master Reference Monitor.

-With rich lows to smooth highs, you’ll find it easy to produce great-sounding recordings with JBL 305P MkII nearfield-studio monitors, and they are only $149.00 (each).
-You can purchase the JBL 305P on Sweetwater or Reverb.
+With rich lows to smooth highs, you’ll find it easy to produce great-sounding recordings with JBL 305P MkII studio monitors.
+They’re available for approximately £125 (each).

-The KRK Classic 5 is a biamped nearfield-studio monitor that is from the Rokit line—the most used studio monitors in the world.
-The Classic 5 borrowed concepts from previous Rokit lines and it is the precursor to other Rokit studio monitors, such as the Rokit 5 G4.
+The KRK Classic 5 is a bi-amped near field studio monitor that is from the Rokit line—the most used studio monitors in the world.
+The Classic 5 borrowed concepts from previous Rokit lines and is the precursor to other Rokit studio monitors.
 The KRK Classic 5 defaults to a flat frequency solution for more critical listening—transpiring into more accurate mixes.

 The Classic 5 speakers have the same frequency response as the Rokit 5 G4, including the same power output of 55W.
 With the optional +2dB KRK Bass Boost, the Classic 5 holds true to the sound that music creators around the world have loved for years.

-While the Classic 5 studio monitors are mainly used as a studio monitor, the Rokit G4 is used alot for DJ gigs.
-Unlike the Rokit G4 which utilizes Bluetooth, USB, MIDI, XLR, and RCA connection, the Classic 5 only utilizes XLR and RCA connections.
+While the Classic 5 studio monitors are mainly used as a studio monitor, the Rokit G4s are also used for DJ gigs.
+Unlike the Rokit G4, which utilises Bluetooth, USB, MIDI, XLR, and RCA connections, the Classic 5 only offers XLR and RCA connections.

-A sound you can trust, the KRK Classic 5 gives you a mix that will translate better from one audio system to another and they are on sale for $149.50 (each).
-You can purchase the Classic 5 speakers on Sweetwater or Reverb.
+The KRK Classic 5 gives you a mix that will translate better from one audio system to another.
+They are currently on sale for £120 (each)